kubilaycakmak/Tuff-City-Jiu-Jitsu-Webpage/README.md

 • Use mapping APIs to provide information about other Jitsu Canada clubs and also some farther afield

+• Ability to track attendance and to digitise the training waiver

 • Official live deployment online e.g. with the Heroku platform